Delaware.gov logo

 Research and Monitoring

-Biologists from the Division of Fish and Wildlife keep track of the state’s fish populations.
-They work on Delaware’s rivers, ponds, estuaries, the Delaware Bay, and coastal waters and study how different species are faring.
-What Fisheries Biologists Do Fisheries Biologist John Clark captured and tagged this
+Biologists from the DNREC Division of Fish and Wildlife keep track of the state’s fish populations.
+They work on Delaware’s rivers, ponds, estuaries, the Delaware Bay and in coastal waters and study how different species are faring.
+What Fisheries Biologists Do Fisheries Biologist John Clark tagged this 54.8-pound striper

 Delaware Bay Horseshoe Crab Spawning Survey